EduardoVeri/Assembler-Mips/README.md

    where `<input_file>` is the path to the file containing the MIPS assembly source code and `<output_file>` is the path to the file where the machine code will be written.

+> [!TIP]
-   If no input file is specified, the assembler will look for a file named `input.txt` in the same directory as the assembler.
-If no output file is specified, the assembler will write the machine code to a file named `output.txt` in the same directory as the assembler.
+> If no input file is provided, the assembler will automatically search for an `input.txt` file in its directory.
+Similarly, if no output file is specified, the machine code will be written to an `output.txt` file in the same location.

 3. The machine code will be written to the output file in binary format.
 Each line will contain a 32-bit instruction.

 ## Instruction Set

-The instruction set is composed of 16 instructions, each with a different opcode.
+The instruction set is diverse, each with a different opcode.
 The instructions are divided into 3 types: R, I and J. The following table shows the instructions and their opcodes:

 ### Type R